The Type 26 frigates, also known as the City-class frigates, are a series of new multi-role warships being built for the UK Royal Navy.

 The company subcontracted STS Defence for the design and development of configurable communications masts for the warships.

 Raytheon Anschütz, part of Raytheon Technologies, was contracted to provide the integrated navigation and bridge system (INBS) for the new Type 26 ships.
-The company completed the integration of the warship electronic chart display information system (WECDIS) into the INBS in April 2017.
+The company completed the integration of the warship electronic chart display information system into the INBS in April 2017.

 Raytheon Anschütz contracted Terma to supply type 6000 SCANTER radars.